Allen S. Grossman, Chair

 Linda Mason, Boston, Massachusetts, is Chair and Founder of Bright Horizons, the largest worldwide provider of worksite childcare and early education.
 Bright Horizons operates more than 850 high quality child development centers for employers in 45 states, Europe and India.
-She is an author, a trustee of Yale University, and a former co-director of Save the Children's emergency program in Sudan.
+She is the former co-director of Save the Children's emergency program in Sudan.
 Ms. Mason currently serves as the Chair of Mercy Corps' Global Leadership Council and Leader-in-Residence at the Center for Public Leadership at the Harvard Kennedy School.
 Read Linda's full bio ▸

 Robert D. Newell, Treasurer

 Bob Newell, Lake Oswego, Oregon, is partner with Davis Wright Tremaine LLP, one of the Northwest’s largest and leading law firms with offices throughout the U.S. and overseas.

 Scott Brown, Director

 Scott Brown, Hanover, New Hampshire, is the CEO and co-founder of New Energy Capital Corp., a New England-based company with investments in biofuels, renewable power generation and on-site cogeneration assets.
 Mr. Brown’s career in the renewable energy sector has included positions as a member of the founding management team of First Solar, Inc., and the President of Glasstech Solar, Inc.

 Ryan C. Crocker, Director